marcnegri/XamarinUiAddUsers/README.md

 2. String must be between 5 and 12 characters in length.
 3. String must not contain any sequence of characters immediately followed by the same sequence

 The application is autoLayout.
-Meaning work in all orientations / apple devices
+Meaning works in all orientations / apple devices